healyshane/Project_IRIS/README.md

 1. Transformer – To allow filtering and modification of data before feeding into learning algorithm.

 ### Decision Tree in Machine Learning
 In YouTube video, Visualizing a Decision Tree – Machine Learning Recipes #2<sup>[10](#myfootnote10)</sup>, a decision tree is used as a predictive model to map observations about the data and to visualise how the classifier works.
 The goals are to import the Iris dataset, train a classifier, predict label for a new flower and visualize the decision tree.
+The code contained in [iris_classify.py](https://github.com/healyshane/Project_IRIS/blob/master/iris_classify.py) was transcribed from Youtube video.
+Comments were added and additional code inserted to test predictions based on inputted feature values.

 To begin numpy and sklearn packages and Iris data set are imported into Python. test_idx identifies one example of each type of flower.